-Trade accounts receivable are classified as current assets and are reported net of allowance for doubtful accounts, which includes the evaluation of expected credit losses following the adoption of ASC Topic 326.
+Trade accounts receivable are classified as current assets and are reported net of allowance for credit losses, which includes the evaluation of expected credit losses following the adoption of ASC Topic 326.
 This estimated allowance is primarily based upon our evaluation of the future expected loss for the asset.
 The Company estimates this using the financial condition of each customer, each customer's ability to pay and the economic conditions of the country the customer resides in.
 For all trade accounts receivable, the Company defines "past due" as any payment, that is at least 15 days past the contractual due date.
-For the year ended December 31, 2023, there have been write offs of \$175 related to expected credit losses.
+For the year ended December 31, 2024, there have been expenses recognized of \$198 related to expected credit losses.